balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 uri

 > The KMS object or object type to which the request applies.

+authId

+> The authorization token that is paired with a resource to allow a user to access it.

 The JSON content rules above are used in conjunction with additional request type specific rules, defined later in this document, to produce the full request payload definition for each KMS operation.